 I made friends a little bit with Florent Schmitt, who always had an open house on Sundays at his beautiful estate near Boulogne.
 He engaged me to put together a vocal trio [with Marcelle Bunlet and Lina Falk] … to perform several of his works.
 We sang in the large hall of the Paris Conservatoire …”

-In 1957 the venerable composer was awarded the Grand prix de musique from the City of Paris.
+As a final honor from his French compatriots, in 1957 Schmitt was awarded the Grand prix de musique from the City of Paris.
 At the time of the awards ceremony, the newspaper Le Figaro Littéraire reported:

 “‘If you absolutely must put a label to my name, say that I am a neo-romantic,’ declared Florent Schmitt, who has just received the Grand prix de musique from the City of Paris.